otrv4/otrv4/CONTRIBUTING.md

 on the appropriate repository.
 If you want to fix a bug or suggest something, ask for mentoring to Sofía Celi at sofia@otr.im

+# Expected behavior while working on OTRv4

+This is inspired on Mozillas [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

+* Be respectful
+* Be direct and honest
+* Be inclusive: understand other peoples background
+* Have a feedback culture
+* Strive for a non-hierarchical work
+* Have a teaching culture

+Remember, that we have zero tolerance with sexism, racism or any kind of discrimination.

 # Code of Conduct

 We follow the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct)